langurmonkey/website-source/content/blog/2025/local-llm-rag.md

 ## Ollama model setup

+The code in this post is available [here](https://codeberg.org/langurmonkey/rag-llm).
 Now, let's create a file, `rag-chat.py`.

 First, our chatbot will list all the available models and will ask for the model we want to use.
 This part is simple: